Kiljan/ansK8/README.md

 }
 ```

-This is part of a short series of articles from my Linkedin profile:  https://www.linkedin.com/pulse/devops-labs-free-part-1-piotr-kiljanek-njgof
+This is part of a short series of articles from my [Linkedin profile](https://www.linkedin.com/pulse/devops-labs-free-part-2-piotr-kiljanek-naysf/?trackingId=ROu4fF6bTq6J0BozUsBHrQ%3D%3D)